n-grace-henry/MS-Thesis/progress_logs/10_progress_log.md

 Both of these I am doing hydrolysis and blowing down today.

 ## 2023-10-23
-I did column filtration and purification for 7 of the 14 samples that I hydrolyzed.
-Blowing these down.
+Column furification and filtration of all 14 of the samples plus blew them all down.